 Serials Lectures of Advanced Materials and Technologies

 This course features 10 distinguished professors who will deliver a 2-hour interactive lecture accordingly.
 The course will cover the topics of international R&D from both new materials and advanced technologies perspectives.

-Optional Courses for materials science, materials physics and chemistry
+Optional Courses for materials science, materials physics, and chemistry

 Access to Multivariate Data Analysis (3 credits)

 This course aims to give the participants a basic understanding of statistical methods with special emphasis on revealing the structure of multidimensional data.
 The participants are expected to learn basic concepts and knowledge of multivariate data analysis.
 At the same time, the participants can assess normal approaches, Principle Components Analysis (PCA), Multiple Linear Regression (MLR), Principal Components Regression (PCR), and Partial Least Squares (PLS), to deal with data samples.
-Lastly it enables them to use a standard statistical computer program (Unscramble, CAMO) and to interpret the output and relate it to the course curriculum.
-Course will be evaluated via group work report and final oral examination.
+Lastly, it enables them to use a standard statistical computer program (Unscramble, CAMO) and to interpret the output and relate it to the course curriculum.
+The course will be evaluated via group work report and final oral examination.

-High Performance Composite Materials (3 credits)
+High-Performance Composite Materials (3 credits)

 With an introduction of virtually all aspects of the technology of composite materials as used in aeronautical design and structure, this course aims to enable students to describe the relation of the structures of composite materials to improvements in strength and toughness; to understand and interpret the influence of materials processing on the microstructure and properties of metallic, ceramic, and polymers; to select appropriate materials and processing routes for the realization of engineering design goals based on property and performance characteristics; to operate modern instruments; to apply their fundamental knowledge of materials science and to be able to present and report own experimental works/results.